 -

-Nutrition: High-quality food helps your doodle grow strong and healthy.
+Nutrition: High-quality food helps your doodle grow strong and stay healthy.

 -

-Exercise: Regular play supports muscle tone and healthy development.
+Exercise: Regular play supports muscle tone and a healthy development.

 -

-Health: Illness or parasites can slow growth — regular vet visits are key.
+Health: Illness or parasites can slow growth — regular vet visits are essential and key.

 Feeding and Nutrition Tips

-Feed according to your doodle’s size and energy level.
+Feed your goldendoodle puppy according to your their size and energy level.

 -